DGX Spark · part 8

 Both runtimes ran Gemma 4 26B-A4B on a clean GPU — no other processes, Ollama models fully unloaded before each test.

 Aggregate throughput under load tells a starker story.
 Three concurrent vLLM requests produce 114.6 tok/s combined.
-Ollama doesn't support concurrent inference — it queues.
+Ollama serializes requests by default — you can raise OLLAMA_NUM_PARALLEL, but the out-of-the-box behavior is to queue, where vLLM batches.

 Why the 30% Gap